Need an Attorney?

 Will I Have to Pay Alimony?

 Either spouse who qualifies may request alimony, but not everyone receives it.
-A qualified divorce lawyer can advise on alimony eligibility and argue in court for the duration and amount of spousal support needed.
+A qualified alimony lawyer can advise on eligibility and argue in court for the duration and amount of spousal support needed.

 Who Determines Alimony Payments?